Codelympians/Codelympians-P5.js-Projects/README.md

 # Codelympians-P5.js-Projects
 A new place for Codelympians members to share their projects made using the p5.js drawing library

+If you want to create a new project: [Codelympians Recommended p5.js Template](https://github.com/Codelympians/Recommended-p5.js-Template)

 ## Upload Guidelines
+<b>PLEASE try to upload your projects to standalone repositories, then add the links in the table below</b>
+If you have to upload your project directly to this repository:
 * Uploading currently restricted to Codelympians club members only.
-* Only p5.js or Processing project submissions will not be accepted.
+* Only p5.js or Processing project submissions will be accepted.
 Please create or use another repository for other projects.
 * Every folder in the root directory of this repository will be dedicated to one project only
 * Each project folder must be named in the following format: PROJECT_NAME (by CREATOR_NAME)
 * For languages other than JavaScript, please indicate the language BEFORE your project name in square brackets.
 Examples: \[Java\] or \[Python\]